-The cells on plastic were scraped in PBS, centrifuged and dissolved in guanidine thiocyanate (GTC) containing mercaptoethanol (Jiroutova et al. 2007).
-The gels were centrifuged at 12,000 g for 4 minutes and dissolved in saturated GTC containing mercaptoethanol.
+The cells on plastic were scraped in phosphate buffered saline (PBS), centrifuged and dissolved in guanidine thiocyanate (GTC) containing mercaptoethanol (Jiroutova et al. 2007).
+The gels were centrifuged at 12,000 g for 4 min and dissolved in saturated GTC containing mercaptoethanol.
 Total cellular RNA was extracted according to Chomczynski and Sacchi (1987) and purified using RNeasy Mini Kit (Qiagen, Hilde, Germany).
 RNA was reverse transcribed using cDNA Reverse Transcription Kit (Applied Biosystems Life Technologies, Prague) and quantified with TaqMan Gene Expression Assays (Applied Biosystems).
 The results were normalized to 18S RNA expression.